 No matter what platform we’re using for our client, I recommend obtaining a password manager, which will greatly simplify keeping secure backups of the various logon credentials we create for this server, and which may help us generate some of the passwords required by service accounts.
 I personally like KeePassX.

 We will be editing files.
 I personally use vim when in a text environment.
-While I personally think it’s worth the effort to learn this editor, there are more intuitive editors around.
+While I’m of the opinion it’s worth the effort to learn this editor, there are more intuitive editors around.
 Many Linux distributions come with the nano editor.
 FreeBSD comes with the vi and ee editors preinstalled.
 In any case, installing our favorite editor is easily done through the operating system’s package manager.
 I will give examples for each of the systems I maintain guides for.